MykhailoHordun/Quantum_task3/README.md

     5.1 Preferebly to have CUDA 11.1 and Python 3.10.10
     5.2 Change values of image_path and mask_path in the augumentation cell
   6. Run code

+  #### Use pretrained model
+  To use pretrained model uo need to download file erosion_model.h5